movementlabsxyz/MIP/MIP/mip-n/README.md

 ### Bootstrap

-Next we describe how the reboot algorithm works and differs from the above.
+Next we describe how the bootstrap algorithm works and differs from the above.

 !!! .
-A node that is rebooting MUST start the [Continuous-Processing](#continuous-processing) algorithm in parallel.
+A node that is bootstrapping MUST start the [Continuous-Processing](#continuous-processing) algorithm in parallel.

 ![alt text](process_reboot.png)